ashishdarekar/Kratos_OpenFOAM_adapter/README.md

             -L$<Path_to_directory_CoSimIO>/bin
            ```

-        2. If MPI related error occurs: *MPI_ROOT *should direct to *openmpi/include* in your system
+        2. To MPI related error *MPI_ROOT* should direct to *openmpi/include* in your system:
-           e.g. using following commad (its better if you add this in *bashrc*)
+        e.g. using following commad (For future use its better to add this in *bashrc*)
            ```
            export MPI_ROOT=/usr/lib/x86_64-linux-gnu/openmpi/include
            ```